ASTR 1210 (O'Connell) Study Guide 13

 mountaintops.
 On the Moon, craters are everywhere.
 Lunar craters

 were produced by impacts, not volcanic activity.
 Scales range from

-millimeters to 150 miles diameter and larger.
+millimeters to over 180 miles diameter.
 The circular shapes,

 raised rims, and ejecta blankets are typical of impact events.